Advanced Therapeutic Solutions for Anxiety are specialists in providing PCIT-SM therapy for the treatment of Selective Mutism.

 Make sure you select a provider who knows how to treat selective mutism.

 All ATSA clinicians are certified trainers and therapists in providing PCIT-SM for the treatment of selective mutism.
 ATSA is also the first in the nation to replicate Steven Kurtz Ph.D.’s Brave Buddies program, called Adventure Camp, bringing this 5-day in-vivo, in-situ school simulation group exposure therapy program to Chicago in 2011.
-Click here to read about SM Specialist, Dr. Carmen Lynas, and the history of Adventure Camp treatment for selective mutism.
+Patients who receive selective mutism treatment at ATSA average about one year of services when following the clinician’s treatment recommendations, (the frequency of services depends on the needs of the patient and child/parent responsivity to treatment) before they can ‘graduate’ from specialty services

 Clinical Procedures for Selective Mutisim Evaluation and Outpatient Treatment